-The Mamluk dynasty or Mamluk sultanate was a kingdom during the middles ages that spread over the areas of the Hejaz, the Levant and Egypt.
-The dynasty’s ruling class, mostly consisted of soldiers, known as Mamluks, who were mostly slaves of the Cuman-Kipchaks (from the Crimea), Circassian, Oghuz and Georgian origin.
+The Mamluk dynasty or Mamluk sultanate was a kingdom during the middles ages that spread over the areas of the Hejaz, the Levant, and Egypt.

-Their status was above the normal slaves.
-Mamluks’ social status was above the normal Egyptians citizens as they were allowed to carry certain weapons and took part in wars.
-They were the “true lords” and during the middle ages at one point the Mamluk Dynasty saw its peak point with political, economic and cultural advancement.
+Their status was above that of normal slaves.
+Mamluks’ social status was above that of normal Egyptian citizens as they were allowed to carry certain weapons and took part in wars.
+They were the “true lords” and during the middle ages at one point the Mamluk Dynasty saw its peak point with political, economic, and cultural advancement.

 The translation of Mamluks was “owned slaves”.
 Mamluks were bought and imported by the Ayyubid Sultan Al Salih Ayyub.
-One of the many official names of Mamluk dynasty was dawlat al-atrak/dawlat al-turk/al-dawla al-turkiyya that meant “The state of the Turks”.
+One of the many official names of the Mamluk dynasty was dawlat al-atrak/dawlat al-turk/al-dawla al-turkiyya which meant “The state of the Turks”.

 The Mongols besieged Baghdad from January 29th to February 10th, 1258.
 In September 1260 the Mongols were defeated in the battle of Ain Jalut.
 In 1377 the Circassians revolted against the Bahri Sultan.
 The Burji Mamluk dynasty began in 1382.
 In 1517 the Battle of Ridaniya ended the Mamluk dynasty.

-They were called Mamluks that meant “bought slaves”, whereas the household slaves were called garya and ghulam.
-These mamluks were freedmen, but were expected to contribute towards their masters and remain loyal to them.
+They were called Mamluks which meant “bought slaves”, whereas the household slaves were called garya and ghulam.
+These mamluks were freedmen, but were expected to contribute to their masters and remain loyal to them.

 The Last Ayyubid Sultan, Al Salih Ayyub had a special liking for the Mamluks and his army consisted of around 800 to 1000 horsemen who were called Bahri Mamluks.
 Bahr in Arabic means sea and they were called Bahris because their barracks were on the island of Rawanda in the Nile.